nf-core/viralrecon/README.md

 For further information or help, don't hesitate to get in touch on [Slack](https://nfcore.slack.com/channels/viralrecon) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citation

-If you use  nf-core/viralrecon for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX)

 You can cite the `nf-core` publication as follows: